 - Keep draperies open to admit as much light as possible.
-Light the entire home especially the hallways and dark corners.
-Whenever possible install the highest possible wattage allowed.
+Light the entire home, especially the hallways and dark corners.
+Whenever possible, install the highest possible wattage allowed.
 Light your fireplace during the winter.

 - Make the kitchen appear warm and welcoming.
-Keep sink, counters and stove tops sparkling clean.
-Remove all possible items from counter tops so the room will appear larger.
+Keep sink, counters, and stovetops sparkling clean.
+Remove all possible items from countertops so the room will appear larger.
 Organize the cupboards.

 - Remove debris (dust, bugs, etc.) from all light fixtures, especially ceiling fixtures.

 - Keep bathrooms scrubbed and personal items out of sight.
-Towels should be in good condition and colors should be neutral and match the décor.
+Towels should be in good condition, and colors should be neutral and match the décor.
 Recaulk if the caulking is chipped and/or stained.
 Fix dripping faucets and clean out drains for good water flow.

-This content is copywrited and may be used only with a direct link to this website.
+This content is copyrighted and may be used only with a direct link to this website.